Stress and Pelvic Floor Tension

 We often look for purely physical explanations for our pelvic floor challenges.
 But there’s also a mind-body relationship between stress and pain.

-Depression, anxiety, and sleep disorders–all of which are worsened by stress and are stressors in and of themselves–are strongly associated with pelvic pain disorders in women.
+Depression, anxiety, and sleep disorders (all of which are worsened by stress and are stressors in and of themselves) are associated with pelvic pain disorders in women.

 Now, bear with me.
 We’re about to get science-y.